Mathematical Methods of Theoretical Physics: Fuchsian differential equations

-If $\sigma_1=\sigma_2+n$ with $n\in {\Bbb Z}$, then we find only a {\em single} solution of the Fuchsian equation.
-In order to obtain another linear independent solution we have to employ a method based on the Wronskian \cite{arfken05}, or the d'Alambert reduction \cite{Teschl-odr}, which is a general method to obtain another, linear independent solution $y_2(x)$ from an existing particular solution $y_1(x)$ by the {\it Ansatz} (no proof is presented here)
+If $\sigma_1=\sigma_2+n$ with $n\in {\Bbb Z}$, then we find only a {\em single} solution of the Fuchsian equation in terms of the power series resulting from inserting the {\em greater} (or equal) characteristic exponent.
+In order to obtain another linear independent solution we have to employ a method based on the Wronskian,\cite[-40mm]{arfken05} or the d'Alembert reduction,\cite[-20mm]{Teschl-odr} which is a general method to obtain another, linear independent solution $y_2(x)$ from an existing particular solution $y_1(x)$ by the {\it Ansatz} (no proof is presented here)

 Inserting $y_2(x)$ from (\ref{2011-m-ch-sf-dalambansatz}) into the Fuchsian equation (\ref{2011-m-ch-sf-fc2}), and using the fact that by assumption $y_1(x)$ is a solution of it, yields

 and finally,